cypypccpy/cypypccpy-hugo-academic/content/publication/Bi-DexHands/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- admin
-- Yuanpei Chen
+- Yaodong Yang
-- Chao Zeng
+- Tianhao Wu
-- Zhiping Wang
+- Shengjie Wang
+- Xidong Feng
+- Jiechuang Jiang
+- Stephen Marcus McAleer
+- Hao Dong
-- Peng Lu
+- Zongqing Lu
-- Chenguang Yang
+- Song-chun Zhu

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2022-02-23"
+date: "2022-05-10"
 doi: ""

 # Schedule page publish date (NOT publication's date).